TREYCSE/NumPy_Algorithms/README.md

 ## Numpy is a library in Python that is primarily used by Data Scientists and Machine Learning Professionals

-# Machine Learning Algorithms are equations that we code in Python that allow the Machien to not only make direct commands, but to learn from the information and predict new values; Hence, Artificial Intelligence
+# Machine Learning Algorithms are equations that we code in Python that allow the Machine to not only make direct commands, but to learn from the information and predict new values; Hince, Artificial Intelligence

 # With a simple combination of linear algebra and coding, a machine learning algorithm can predict housing prices